Advising and Transfer Services

 All application deadlines and program specific requirements apply.
 Therefore, a candidate should submit an application before the university’s deadline and should be aware of various program requirements.

-Further information regarding the “Academic Passport” privilege is available from the Director of Advising and Transfer Services.
+Further information regarding the “Academic Passport” privilege is available from the Director of Advising.

 Lackawanna College graduates will be guaranteed admission into a Bachelor’s Degree program with third-year (junior) status at Albright College provided they satisfy all other Albright College transfer admission requirements.
 A full-time student admitted with third-year (junior) status to Albright will be able to complete a Bachelor’s Degree in a parallel program at Albright within four regular semesters.
 Academic scholarships ranging from $5,000 to $15,000 may also be available to any Lackawanna graduate with a minimum 3.0 GPA.